Important CA Notes

 In short, almost all potential bills through 2015 have been withdrawn or had no shot of passage.
 Bad actor clauses and tax rates remain a hotly debated topic, but there has been some compromise there.
 There was heavy division among the coalitions about giving California racetracks the ability to apply for licenses if online poker was legalized, but most of those discussions have been resolved in 2016.
 With the budget finalized on July 24, 2015 [H], the door was shut on the chances of iPoker passing in 2015.

 In February 2016, California Assemblymen Adam Gray and Reggie Jones-Sawyer introduced AB 2863 – a bill to legalize online poker.
 This bill received a hearing on April 27, 2016 and it passed the Assembly Governmental Organization Committee by a 18-0 vote.
 AB 2863 would give the horse racing industry up to $60 million a year and in return they cannot own or operate any state online poker websites; a move in the right direction and well received.
 On June 22, 2016, the state’s Assembly Appropriates Committee passed the bill.
-It then went to the full Assembly but did not receive a vote and has been shelved until 2017.
+It then went to the full Assembly but did not receive a vote and was shelved.
+This legislation would require a $12.5 million license fee from potential poker website operators, charge a tax rate ranging from 8.847%-15% depending on the amount of revenue generated, and would not allow PokerStars to enter the market until 2021.

 Nevertheless, the future is still relatively bright long-term for online poker legalization in California.
 Though those who follow the situation must be getting sick of the same arguments and divisions between different coalitions, there is still a ton of interest going forward.